ECSIS-lab/perceived_information_revisited/README.md

 # Perceived Information Revisited
 This repository is for a paper published in issue 4, TCHES 2022, entitled "Perceived Information Revisited: New Metrics to Evaluate Success Rate of Side-Channel Attacks."

-This repository contains the traces obtained form masked AES hardware based on threshold implementation (TI) presented in COSADE 2017, and some of source code for an attack on this hardware.
+This repository contains the traces obtained from masked AES hardware based on threshold implementation (TI) presented in COSADE 2017, and some source code for an attack on this hardware.

 ## Quick Start Guide
 1. Clone this repository to get the source code for the experiment.